 4. Individuals Rights

-We endorse and make a concerted effort to comply with the rights of subjects as identified in GDPR, including:
+We endorse and make concerted efforts to comply with the rights of subjects as identified in GDPR and DPA 2018, including:

 4.1 the right to be informed;

 4.8 rights in relation to automated decision making and profiling

 Individuals wishing to invoke any of their above rights should contact Susan Luya, the Data Protection Officer.
 We will make sure we comply with your request with the relevant time period allowed by law, whilst not contravening any other Regulatory body under which we operate.